Presstronic/recontronic-server/README.md

 This project is currently in private development.
 Contribution guidelines will be published when the project is open sourced.

+**Planned for open source release:** Q1 2026

+If you're interested in contributing once the project is public, please watch this repository for updates.

 ## 📋 Makefile Commands

 ```bash